John Brown of Priesthill: Controversy

 Much of what we know of his life has come from contemporary accounts of the dramatic events of the morning on which he died.
 A number of clearly polemical accounts were produced in the years following while eyewitnesses remained living and their accounts could be assembled.
 These (except Howie) were written after the Revolution but while the Jacobite threat was still alive.
 It is these accounts which have been influential in setting a reputation of cruelty on the part of Claverhouse.

 A second level of detail was published in the late 19th century by revisionists chiefly concerned with reassessing and redefining Claverhouse's reputation.
 Mark Napier's work is an overt paean on the life of his hero Claverhouse, while Charles Sandford Terry takes a more modern approach to the source documents, but expresses his views nevertheless.
 These both publish a letter from Claverhouse to the Duke of Queensberry, the Lord High Treasurer, the head of the Scottish government, in which Claverhouse defends his actions taken in executing John Brown.
 Not surprisingly, he is sparse on detail of the summary execution.
 'I caused shoot him dead, which he suffered very inconcernedly.'
 This contrasts with his great detail on the reasons and evidence against Brown.

 Napier and Terry cite this letter as an example of Claverhouse's professionalism in law enforcement, simply following orders.
-However, Wodrow et al. do not dispute Brown was technically guilty of the draconian laws, but question the morality of the high-handed laws and highlight the cruelty of Claverhouse in carrying out the sentence on the spot, in front of his house, infant son and pregnant wife.
+Wodrow and others do not dispute that Brown was guilty under the draconian laws, but question the morality of those laws and highlight the cruelty of Claverhouse in carrying out the sentence.
 A memorial was erected after his death and a more permanent stone plinth put in place in 1828.
-The site, on the remote hillside above Muirkirk is still the destination of visitors to pay their respects and sits on an ancient upland path that runs to Lesmahagow.
+The site, on the remote hillside above Muirkirk, is still the destination of visitors to pay their respects and sits on an ancient upland path that runs to Lesmahagow.